gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 Gabriel Matias Falcão 67775
 Manuel Oliveira 68547

-(*Please add the user story reviewer(s) here, one in each line, providing the authors' name and surname, along with their student number.
-In the reviews presented in this document, add the corresponding reviewers.*)
 ## User Story:
 As a USER WITH AN IN-GAME BASE THAT COVERS A WIDE AREA, I want to be instantly informed of the location of any leaks of